CGM123sherry/Unispotlight-application/uni-app/README.md

 # The Unispotlight App allows users to:

 1. Search for universities by name.
-2. Add an university
+2. Add an university(appears last in the list)
 3. Check on the courses offered.
-4. Add a course.
+4. Add a course.(apperas last in the list)
 5. View detailed contact information for each university.

 ## Pages